 When to Redeem Points and Miles for Travel

 When you redeem your travel rewards points or miles, you can make reservations at little to no personal cost.
-This can help drive down the overall cost of your trip, but it's not the only reason why you should consider using your points or miles more frequently.
+This can help drive down the cost of your trip, but it's not the only reason to consider using your points or miles more frequently.

-High-Value Point Redemption Opportunities: You can often receive the most value from your travel rewards when they're redeemed for premium class international airline tickets at the lowest mileage levels.
+You can often receive the most value from your travel rewards when they're redeemed for premium class international airline tickets at the lowest mileage levels.
 When you find these, you should always pull the trigger and unload your points and miles.
-These are tickets that often sell for $5,000, but cost less than 150,000 miles, giving you a value of over three cents per mile.
+These are tickets that often sell for $5,000, but cost less than 150,000 miles, giving you a value of over 3 cents per mile.

-When You're Points-Rich: If you make it your hobby to earn as many points and miles as you can, then you may be what I call "points-rich."
+If you make it a hobby to earn as many points and miles as you can, then you may be what I call "points-rich."
 This means you have enough points and miles to take care of your travel needs for the next year or two.

-If that's the case, then you shouldn't continue to hoard points on the hope that you'll eventually receive outstanding value from them.
+If that's the case, don't continue to hoard points on the hope that you'll eventually receive outstanding value from them.
 If you can receive average value, and you have enough rewards to last you another year or two, then it's better to spend your rewards than to pay cash.